anira-project/anira/docs/sphinx/usage.rst

 side is zeroed on the inference thread at the first inference of the new stream, keyed on the chunk's dispatch generation, so an inference still in flight across the reset can never seed the new stream with what it wrote (section 5.5).
-A model with a pair runs as ``ANIRA_MODEL_STATEFUL`` whatever its ``state`` says: a session-exclusive processor, one inference at a time and in submission order, which is what makes the feedback well defined, and what lets the two buffers go without a latch (only the inference thread touches them).
+A model with a pair runs as ``ANIRA_MODEL_STATEFUL`` whatever its ``state`` says: an exclusive handler, one inference at a time and in submission order, on what its own prepare built (section 3.2), which is what makes the feedback well defined, and what lets the two buffers go without a latch (only the inference thread touches them).
 The contract file's fixed warm-up runs inside the adapter when the model loads and reaches neither the state nor the stream.